-Sydney midwife and lactation consult Jane Bolster tells Babyology every mum deserves to navigate parenthood feeling supported and empowered to make the choices right for them and their families, and we can’t agree more.
+Sydney midwife and lactation consult Jane Bolster thinks every mum deserves to navigate parenthood feeling supported and empowered to make the choices right for them and their families, and we can’t agree more.

-So if you are already a nursing mumma, or if you’re expecting your little bundle soon and wondering if breastfeeding is for you, we’ve busted some of the most common breastfeeding myths that plague new mums.
+So if you are already a nursing mama, or you’re expecting your little bundle soon and wondering if breastfeeding is for you, we’ve busted some of the most common breastfeeding myths that plague new mums.

-From avoiding your favourite chilli dish, what to do about sore nipples, when to give up on breastfeeding and how to stop a baby from biting, Jane exposes some of the greatest breastfeeding fiction bouncing about.
+From avoiding your favourite chilli dish, what to do about sore nipples, when to give up on breastfeeding and how to stop your baby from biting, Jane sets the record straight on some of the greatest breastfeeding fiction out there.

-1. Breasts must be wiped clean before feeding baby
+1. Breasts must be cleaned before feeding baby

 2. Breastfeeding mums must avoid spicy food such as hot curries

 Do you love your chilli?
 Well, there is no reason to give it up.
 While some mums might find some foods are better avoided, in most cases breastfeeding women can eat whatever they want.
 When a woman is pregnant, their baby gets tastes of the food she eats through the amniotic fluid and then when the baby is born and breastfed, the breast milk actually tastes of the food the mum eats.
 This leads to the introduction of solids being easier because the baby recognises the flavours.
 There is no evidence to say food that gives the mother wind will give the baby wind.

 3. Don’t breastfeed if sick or on antibiotics